 Dustin Poirier vs Conor McGregor to main event UFC 257

-The former dual champion announced his retirement once again in early 2020 after a scintillating performance against Donald Cerrone in his UFC return back in January at UFC 246.
-While his first bout since dropping submission loss to Khabib Nurmagomedov back at UFC 229 came in the welterweight division, McGregor will return to the lightweight division against former interim champion Dustin Poirier.
+The former dual champion announced his retirement once again in early 2020 after a scintillating performance against Donald Cerrone in his UFC return in January at UFC 246.
+While his first bout since dropping a submission loss to Khabib Nurmagomedov back at UFC 229 came in the welterweight division, McGregor will return to the lightweight division against former interim champion Dustin Poirier.

 Poirier is currently ranked #2 in the UFC’s lightweight rankings.
 Meanwhile, McGregor sits at the 4th spot.
 Dana White has confirmed that the winner of the bout is most probably going to fight for the UFC’s lightweight strap.
 Meanwhile, Khabib Nurmagomedov’s retirement is yet to be made official by the UFC, with the “Eagle” currently reigning as the undisputed champion of the lightweight division.

-Be that as it may, it certainly exciting news for the UFC who will see McGregor walk back to the Octagon once again in his pursuit to grab the lightweight gold.
+Be that as it may, it is certainly exciting news for the UFC who will see McGregor walk back to the Octagon once again in his pursuit to grab the lightweight gold.